bolokaiemi/Omnisentry-AI/README.md

 * Fraudulent websites
 * Newly discovered threats

-The collected intelligence is fed back into the Omminsentiry AI trust verification engine to improve future security assessments and risk detection.
+The collected intelligence is fed back into the Omnisentry AI trust verification engine to improve future security assessments and risk detection.

 ---